-- Tap on the Carbs field to manually enter carbs. - Tap USE SENSOR to use sensor glucose value and trend or add blood glucose reading by tapping the Glucose field. - Tap CONFIRM.
+- Tap on the Carbs field to manually enter carbs. - Tap USE SENSOR to use the Sensor glucose value and trend, or add a blood glucose reading by tapping the Glucose field. - Tap CONFIRM.

-- Review entries are correct. - Tap START to begin bolus insulin delivery.
+- Review entries are correct . - Tap START to begin bolus insulin delivery.

-- Home screen will display progress of bolus delivery. - To cancel a bolus in progress, tap CANCEL.
+- The Home screen will display the bolus delivery progress. - To cancel a bolus in progress, tap CANCEL.